 Android 11 SDK Upgrade Guide

-This guide describes relevant changes introduced in Android 11, and the required upgrade steps for your Braze Android SDK integration.
+This guide describes relevant changes introduced in Android 11 (released September 8, 2020) and the required upgrade steps for your Braze Android SDK integration.

 For a full migration guide of Android 11, see the Android Developer Documentation.

 All apps that target Android 11 (API 30) must upgrade to Braze Android SDK v8.1.0+ in order to continue using Braze messaging features.

 Due to changes in Android 11’s APIs, apps targeting Android 11 that do not upgrade to [Braze Android SDK v8.1.0+] will experience issues with deep linking from Braze UI components, and will not properly display custom HTML In-App Messages.

 Apps targeting Android 11 or above (API Version 30+) must upgrade to Braze Android SDK v8.1.0 to continue using deep links within Braze messages.
 Due to a change in Android 11 APIs, apps that do not upgrade to at least Android SDK v8.1.0 will experience issues with deep links within Braze messages (In-App Messages or Content Cards).

 Apps targeting Android 11 or above (API Version 30+) must upgrade to Braze Android SDK v8.1.0 to continue using custom HTML In-App Messages.
 Due to a change in Android 11 WebView settings, HTML In-App Messages will not properly display on Android 11 targeted apps until upgrading to Braze Android SDK v8.1.0.

 Apps using location permissions should follow Android’s Best Practices when requesting location access.
 No changes to your Braze integration are necessary for these location updates.